huangpengfei113/Data-from-PEER/README.md

 # Data-from-PEER
-This code download ground motion records from PEER with given RSN numbers automatically
+This code downloads ground motion records from PEER with given RSN numbers automatically